apptessence/wordsby2-flask/Readme.md

 ## Description

-WordsBy2 is a tile-based crossword game.
+WordsBy2 is a tile-based word-spelling game.
 It was developed by Dan Donaldson in 2011 as a physical game and play-tested, under the name "wordloops".

-The WordsBy2 iOS game will use the APIs in this project to allow remote play, tournament play and so on.
+The already-developed WordsBy2 iOS game will use the APIs in this project to allow remote play, tournament play and so on.